-- Turnkey systems have a limited popularity in federal circles.
-Most of the requirements are described as government-unique but really only deal with unique or sensitive data.
-Some areas of government activity have employed small- to mid-sized turnkey systems of the kinds provided by the vendors listed in Exhibit III-5. - Some vendors sell multiple systems to a few agencies, and others sell a specific system to a number of agencies. - CAD/CAM applications are principally defense- and energyoriented. - Graphics and drawing control systems have wide applications across a number of agencies. - Training systems are heavily concentrated in DoD and NASA, but other agencies are experimenting with trainers and simulators. - Strategies for success in this service mode vary widely, but all tie to the need to identify a requirement that is not too unique.
-The latter is best satisfied by custom system designs. - The application needs some flexibility in input, storage, and output characteristics. - The value-added design and software, complete with training and maintenance documentation, are key to successful sales.
+Turnkey systems have a limited popularity in federal circles.
+Most of the requirements are described as government-unique, but really only deal with unique or sensitive data.
+Some areas of government activity have employed small-to mid-sized turnkey systems of the kinds provided by the vendors listed in Exhibit III-5.

+- Some vendors sell multiple systems to a few agencies, and others sell a specific system to a number of agencies. - CAD/CAM applications are principally defense- and energy-oriented. - Graphics and drawing control systems have wide applications across a number of agencies. - Training systems are heavily concentrated in DoD and NASA, but other agencies are experimenting with trainers and simulators. - Strategies for success in this service mode vary widely, but all tie to the need to identify a requirement that is not unique.
+The latter is best satisfied by custom system designs. - The application needs some flexibility in input, storage, and output characteristics. - Value-added design and software, complete with training and maintenance documentation, are keys to successful sales. - Fixed-price sales are essential for leverage, but discounts will be needed to entice large buys. - Investment recovery needs to be spread over a number of systems to be competitive. - Education of agency technical personnel is essential to provide access and to minimize competition from custom vendors. - System houses can be a hidden source of business when they can incorporate turnkey systems in large configurations.